Connect a network drive to a dedicated server

 and should not already be in use in your infrastructure. - Click Create a SAN.

-2. Connect the network drive to the server in the control panel
+2. Connect the network drive to the server

 - В control panels from the top menu, press Products and select Dedicated servers.